grafana/writers-toolkit/docs/sources/review/doc-validator/errata.md

 ### Message

-The front matter alias '%s' is from the Writers' Toolkit template and must be removed.
+The front matter alias '%s' is from Writers' Toolkit template and must be removed.

 ### Guide